 < Click on the images to enlarge >

-The alpine skiing world cup has put many Austrian ski resorts firmly on the tourist destination maps.
-Places like Kitzbühel, Sölden, and St. Anton, just to mention a few, have gained fame beyond the European alpine skiing community.
-Nonetheless, ski resorts such as Zillertal or Seefeld should not be overlooked either.
+The alpine skiing world cup has firmly put many Austrian ski resorts on the tourist destination maps.
+Places like Kitzbühel, Sölden, and St. Anton, to mention a few, have gained fame beyond the European alpine skiing community.
+Nonetheless, you should not overlook ski resorts such as Zillertal or Seefeld.
 Tyrol in the winter is not only about alpine skiing.
 There are fantastic opportunities for cross-country skiing, ice skating, tobogganing, winter hiking, or snow-shoe hiking.
 Ergo, Tyrol evokes images of winter wonderlands, steep slopes, and smashing after-ski parties.
-For many the ultimate image of alpine Austria, and rightly so.
-The state has Austria’s highest mountain the Grossglockner 3798 m within its borders (East Tyrol).
-This is one of many reasons that make the alpine state, a skier’s paradise in winter and a hiker’s paradise in summer.
+For many, the ultimate embodiment of alpine Austria, and rightly so.
+Winter sports are one of many reasons that make the alpine state a skier’s paradise in winter and a hiker’s paradise in summer.

 East Tyrol (Osttirol)

-A small part of Tyrol is separated from the rest of the state, by a sliver of SalzburgerLand.
-This occurred when Austria was forced to seed the southern part of Tyrol to Italy, as part of the peace agreement after World War I. East Tyrol is equally mountainous as the rest of the state, and also offers an amazing range of winter sports.
-There are beautiful sparsely inhabited valleys to explore and stunningly scenic roads to be traveled, by car, motorbike, or bicycle.
-The eastern part is still firmly connected to its southern part, albeit separated by an international border, in Italy.
+A small part of Tyrol is separated from the rest of the state by a sliver of SalzburgerLand.
+This occurred when Austria was forced to seed the southern part of Tyrol to Italy as part of the peace agreement after World War I. East Tyrol is as mountainous as the rest of the state and offers a fantastic range of winter sports.
+There are beautiful, sparsely inhabited valleys to explore and stunningly scenic roads to be travelled, by car, motorbike, or bicycle.
+The eastern part is still firmly connected to its southern part in many ways, albeit separated by an international border in Italy.

 South Tyrol (Alto Aldige / Südtirol)

-Because, even though South Tyrol is part of Italy, at heart it’s still a part of Tyrol.
-The predominantly German-speaking Italian province of South Tyrol (Bozen – Alto Aldige) was separated from the rest of Tyrol in 1920, as previously mentioned.
-Today the culturally very similar Austrian state of Tyrol and the Italian autonomous province of South Tyrol, enjoy extensive cross-border cooperation.
+Because even though South Tyrol is part of Italy, at heart, it’s still a part of Tyrol.
+As previously mentioned, the predominantly German-speaking Italian province of South Tyrol (Bozen – Alto Aldige) was separated from the rest of Tyrol in 1920.
+As a result, today, the culturally very similar Austrian state of Tyrol and the Italian autonomous province of South Tyrol enjoy extensive cross-border cooperation.